Reporting standards in general

 The consolidated financial statements comprise the financial statements of ALK-Abelló A/S (the parent company) and companies (subsidiaries) controlled by the parent company.
 The parent company is considered to control a subsidiary when it holds, directly or indirectly, more than 50% of the voting rights or is otherwise able to exercise or actually exercises a controlling influence.

 The consolidated financial statements are prepared on the basis of the financial statements of ALK-Abelló A/S and its subsidiaries.
 The consolidated financial statements are prepared as a consolidation of items of a uniform nature.
 The financial statements used for consolidation are prepared in accordance with the ALK Group’s accounting policies.

 On consolidation, intra-group income and expenses, intra-group balances and dividends, and gains and losses arising on intra-group transactions are eliminated.

-Newly acquired or newly established companies are recognised in the consolidated financial statements from the date of acquisition or establishment.
+Newly acquired or newly established companies or operations are recognised in the consolidated financial statements from the date of acquisition or establishment.
 The date of acquisition is the date when control of the company actually passes to the ALK Group.
 Companies sold or discontinued are recognised in the consolidated income statement up to the date of disposal.
 The date of disposal is the date when control of the company actually passes to a third party.